 Anticipate demand shifts during peak seasons and proactively adjust your tCPA to maximize clicks and conversions at lower competition moments.

-5. Implement Target ROAS in tandem
+5. Implement target ROAS in tandem

-Consider incorporating Target ROAS alongside target CPA for a more well-rounded approach.
+Consider incorporating target ROAS alongside target CPA for a more well-rounded approach.

-While tCPA focuses on acquisition cost, Target ROAS emphasizes revenue.
+While tCPA focuses on acquisition cost, target ROAS emphasizes revenue.

 When you use both strategies, you create a symbiotic relationship that optimizes both cost efficiency and revenue generation.